 The simple “no that was wrong, try again” answer is no longer effective feedback, and that’s what we see in a lot of online learning.
 We need to look at other ways that we can expand their experiences and give them that unique feedback.

-- Standardised exams use content sampling and item validation to help gather data and formalise competency across institutions.
+Standardized exams use content sampling and item validation to help gather data and formalize competency across institutions.
 Because their purpose is developing a holistic picture, they aren’t transparent enough to measure competency accurately on an individual level.

 Using multiple assessment types within a course can give educators a well-rounded view of student progress and understanding.
 Ultimately, a high-quality assessment will meet the needs of all participants.
 Educators will understand how to administer and assess evaluations, and students will know how their performance will be measured.